zhangyaqi1989/Simulation-of-LPBF-using-CUDA/README.md

 # Simulation of Laser Powder Based Fusion (L-PBF) using CUDA
-In this project, both dynamic and thermal simulation of laser powder bed fusion are implemented using CUDA
+In this project, both dynamic and thermal simulation [1] of laser powder bed fusion are implemented using CUDA
 ## 1. Dynamic Simulation
 ### 1.1 Build Instructions
-On Linux
+On Linux PC

 ```
 >> cd dynamics/